-The familiarization trip/press trip or “fam tour” (I’ll use the terms interchangeably here) is a warhorse staple in the tourism public relations and marketing arsenal.
-It means that you bring writers to your destination, pay their expenses, show them your highlights and then wait and hope for positive future coverage in their magazines and newspapers.
+It means that you bring writers and other media people to your destination, pay their expenses, show them your highlights, and then wait and hope for positive future coverage in their magazines, newspapers, blogs, or other social media.

 Many publications do not accept articles based on such trips, but many others do.
 I have written for both.
 Some pubs are more transparent than others about freebies.
 A whole industry supports this matchmaking – I attended a conference about a lot of it, Travel Media Showcase, in September 2008.

-Now, let’s make the discussion even more interesting and throw in the question of bloggers taking fam trips.
+Now, let’s make the discussion even more interesting and throw in the question of bloggers and “new media” people taking fam trips.
 Are they considered journalists?
 Do ethics rules apply?
 If bloggers clearly disclose that posts are based on a free trip, is it up to the blog’s readers to decide the value of the content, or has a line been irrevocably crossed?

-Is the blogger press trip the right vehicle to gain social media presence for a tourism organization?
+Is the blogger press trip the right vehicle to gain social media presence for a tourism organization or hotel?

 Is it a good vehicle at all?